machinekoder/pickit-docs/docs/documentation/flex/explaining-the-flex-detection-parameters.rst

 touch the **Region of Interest (ROI) box limits** (top, bottom, and/or sides).

-Rejected clusters are not shown in the  **Clusters** tab of the viewer, and their count is listed in the detection summary.
+Rejected clusters are not shown in the  :ref:`Clusters view <clusters-view>`, and their count is listed in the detection summary.

 .. image:: /assets/images/Documentation/Reject-clusters.png